jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

 Radix Sort
 ==========

-* So far we have seen sorting algorithms that work based on comparing elements to other elements to determine where they should go
+* So far, each algorithm sorts by comparing elements to other elements to determine where they should be
 * However, it is actually possible to sort elements without ever comparing them to any other element

 * The general idea is to group numbers based on individual digits

     * *Radix* means base, like base 10 numbers

+* Each digit is used to group the elements
-* You may go from least significant to most significant digit, or *vice versa*
+* It is possible to go from least significant to most significant digit, or *vice versa*

-    * Here, we start with the least significant
+    * Here, the least significant is started with

 * This strategy is probably best explained with an example
 * Given an unsorted list, create a bin for each digit and place each element into the bin with the matching least significant digit